vadimq/binary-net/README.md

 This is a reimplementation of Binarized Neural Network (BNN) from the paper [Binarized Neural Networks: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1](https://arxiv.org/abs/1602.02830).
 The code is organized similarly to the original [Theano repository](https://github.com/MatthieuCourbariaux/BinaryNet).
 Inference optimizations aren't included.

-# Does it work in exactly the same way as the Theano version?

-Conceptually, yes, but the results won't be identical.
+**Does it work in exactly the same way as the Theano version?** Conceptually, yes, but the results won't be identical.
 There are slight differences in how `Adam` and `Conv2D` work in Theano and TensorFlow.
-These are enough for the results to quickly diverge when training for many steps and epochs.
+These are enough for the results to diverge (especially fast when using `Conv2D`).
 The accumulation of batch normalization statistics is also slightly different.

 # MNIST